benjamin-bk-krueger/kringlecraft/docs/index.md

 ## About

-KringleCraft.com is an online CTF solution editor and report generator inspired by the SANS Holiday Hack Challenge & KringleCon.
+KringleCraft is an online CTF solution editor and report generator inspired by the SANS Holiday Hack Challenge & KringleCon.
 The SANS Holiday Hack Challenge takes place every year during the Christmas holiday season and offers a lot of challenges, knowledge, fun and interaction with other players.
 You can even write a report with your solutions and win valuable prizes.
 In 2021, I created a report in Markdown format (Markdown is the ideal format for documentation, in my opinion, as it is easy to learn and use and offers syntax highlighting out of the box).